Opal Glass And Brass Chandelier

 Electricity: 6 bulbs E14, 6 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-The convex opal glass lampshades are hand blown, none of these glasses are the same.
+These convex conical opal glass lampshades are hand blown, none of these glasses are the same.
 They were in all probability made by the glass furnace company De Rupel from Boom.
 A chandelier with the same lampshades can be found over here.
 A table lamp over here.